-5.1.6.2 Error Correction Code (ECC) and Cyclic Redundancy Check commands
+5.1.7 Error correction code (ECC) and cyclic redundancy check commands

-5.1.6.2.1 Error Correction Code (ECC)
+5.1.7.1 Error correction code (ECC)

-The CY15x108QSN provides an in-built hardware error correction code (ECC) with 3-bit error detection and reporting on an 8-byte (64 bits) unit data.
-Since every F-RAM read follows a write cycle (refresh cycle), the 2-bit error detected is automatically corrected and written back to the F-RAM array during the refresh cycle.
-Hence, does not report 2-bit error detection because the subsequent ECC check on the same data unit will not reproduce the same 2-bit error.

-CY15x108QSN ECC is always enabled and observes the following behavior in run time:
+The CY15x116QSN provides an in-built hardware Error correction code (ECC) with 3-bit error detection and reporting on an 8-byte (64 bits) unit data.
+Since every F-RAM read follows a write cycle (refresh cycle), the 1-bit error detected is automatically corrected and written back to the F-RAM array during the refresh cycle.
+Hence, CY15x116QSN does not report 1 bit error detection because the subsequent ECC check on the same data unit will not reproduce the same 1-bit error.
+CY15x116QSN ECC is always enabled and observes the following behavior in run time:

-- Whenever there is a 3-bit error detected during F-RAM read, CY15x108QSN'3BD' - The first three least significant bytes of ADDRTRAP register will hold the 3-byte unit data address of the very first 2-bit error detected in an 8-byte unit data after POR, reset, or CLECC.
-Any subsequent occurrence of a 3-bit error will not overwrite the ADDRTRAP register with the most recent data unit address. - CY15x108QSN provides a 2-byte ECC detection count (ECCDC) register which increments by '1' every time a 3-bit error is detected.
-The ECCDC register is cleared after POR, any reset event, or after CLECC command execution. - User can read either ADDRTRAP register for its non-zero value (with an exception to where the 3-bit error detected at address 0x00000) or read '3BD' flag bit of ECCSR register, or read the non-zero value in the ECCDC register to determine the occurrence of a 3-bit error detection. - In addition, CY15x108QSN also supports the ECCRD (19h) command which returns the 3-bit error detection status in 8-byte unit data by setting the '3BD' error flag to '1' in the ECCSR at the unit address sent with the ECCRD command.
+- Whenever there is a 3-bit error detected during F-RAM read, CY15x116QSN will set the ECC Status Register (ECCSR) '3BD' flag bit to '1' (ECCSR is cleared after POR, reset, or CLECC) and also captures the corresponding unit data address in the 4-byte ADDRTRAP register. - The first three least significant bytes of ADDRTRAP register will hold the 3-byte unit data address of the very first 3-bit error detected in an 8-byte unit data after POR, reset, or CLECC.
+Any subsequent occurrence of a 3-bit error will not overwrite the ADDRTRAP register with the most recent data unit address. - CY15x116QSN provides a 2-byte ECC detection count (ECCDC) register which increments by '1' every time a 3-bit error is detected.
+The ECCDC register is cleared after POR, any reset event, or after CLECC command execution. - User can read either ADDRTRAP register for its non-zero value (with an exception to where the 3-bit error detected at address 0x00000) or read '3BD' flag bit of ECCSR register, or read the non-zero value in the ECCDC register to determine the occurrence of a 3-bit error detection. - In addition, CY15x116QSN also supports the ECCRD (19h) command which returns the 3-bit error detection status in 8-byte unit data by setting the '3BD' error flag to '1' in the ECCSR at the unit address sent with the ECCRD command.

-ECC is not supported on the 256-byte special sector memory, status and configuration registers.
+ECC is not supported on the 256-byte special sector memory, status and Configuration Registers.

-5.1.6.3 ECC Status Register
+5.1.7.2 ECC Status Register

 The status of ECC is presented in the ECC Status Register (ECCSR).
 The ECCSR details are shown in Table 46.
 The ECCSR content can be read only by using the RDAR commands as described in "Read Any Register (RDAR, 65h)" on page 45.
 The ECCRD command returns the ECCSR status for the unit data.
 The unit data is defined as the number of bytes over which the ECC is calculated.
-CY15x108OS has 8-bytes unit data.
+CY15x116QSN has 8-bytes unit data.